Tobi007-del/Tobi007-del/README.md

 - 💞️ I’m looking to collaborate on projects
 - 😄 Pronouns: He
 - 📫 How to reach me @tobioketade007@gmail.com(mail) he_is_tobi_(instagram)
-- ⚡ Fun fact: I actually started all this about 2 years back as a result of a bad grade but that doesn't mean I shouldn't be taken seriously cause I learn fast, just a fun fact though 😅
+- ⚡ Fun fact: I actually started all this about a year back as a result of a bad grade but that doesn't mean I shouldn't be taken seriously cause I learn fast, just a fun fact though 😅
 - Linkedin: https://www.linkedin.com/in/tobi-oketade-340801284/
 - Porfolio: https://bold.pro/my/oluwatobiloba-oketade-250507175042